Spring Garden Revival

 Professional Edging Material Selection & Installation Techniques for Rockport's Glacial Till & Rocky New England Soils

-Rockport’s soils—glacial till, sandy outwash, rocky shallow, and marine clay—require careful material selection and installation.
-Flexible plastic or rubber edging costs 0.50-1.50/linear ft and lasts 5-10 years; metal (aluminum/steel) at 2-4/ft offers clean lines and 15-25 years of durability, but needs corrosion-resistant coatings for salt exposure.
-Natural stone or brick (3-8/ft) is permeable and ideal for Historic Districts, while poured concrete curbing (4-10/ft) is most durable, handling freeze-thaw cycles and lasting 25+ years.
-Excavate to 6-8 inches (frost line 36-48 inches), use a 3/4" crushed stone base, and compact backfill to prevent frost heaving and accommodate soil expansion/contraction.
-For technical support, contact: Rockport Engineering Division
+Rockport’s soils—primarily glacial till, sandy outwash, rocky shallow, and marine clay—require careful material selection and installation.
+Flexible plastic or rubber edging costs 0.50-1.50/linear ft and lasts 5-10 years; it is easy to install but less durable.
+Metal (aluminum or steel) edging, at 2-4/ft, offers clean lines and a 15-25 year lifespan, but must be corrosion-resistant due to coastal salt exposure.
+Natural stone or brick (3-8/ft) is permeable and permanent, ideal for Historic Districts.
+Poured concrete curbing (4-10/ft) is the most durable, with a 25+ year lifespan and excellent freeze-thaw resistance.
+Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill to prevent frost heaving and accommodate soil expansion.

 34 Broadway, Rockport, MA 01966